Hearing Protection: Why Should You Use It?

 Illustrative image of a person with sound sensitivity (Image: Denys Golub/Vecteezy)

-Who usually has sound sensitivity?
+Who typically has sound sensitivity?

 According to Amy, sound sensitivity is more common among neurodivergent individuals, such as those diagnosed with autism or ADHD (Attention Deficit Hyperactivity Disorder).
-Sarow says that the manifestation of this type of sensitivity “can range from mild discomfort to an intense and overwhelming reaction to a specific sound.”
+Sarow states that the manifestation of this type of sensitivity “can range from mild discomfort to an intense and overwhelming reaction to a specific sound.”

 Beyond sound sensitivity and worker protection: hearing protectors at music concerts